SamDonohoo/3RAD_Protocols/README.md

 *vortex master mix upon completion*

+1. Take a strip of eight 0.5 mL PCR tubes and pipette 78 µL into each tube to use as aliquot for use of multi-channel pipetting.

-1. Place 6 µL of master mix in each well using a multi-channel pipette.
+2. Place 6 µL of master mix in each well using a multi-channel pipette.

-2. Place 2 µL of each adapter in correct well using a multi-channel pipette (see image below for plate orientation).
+3. Place 2 µL of each adapter in correct well using a multi-channel pipette (see image below for plate orientation).
+  * use 12-channel pipette for i7 adapters.
+  * use 8-channel pipette for i5 adapters.

-3. Place 5 µL of DNA in each well after adding adapters using a multi-channel pipette.
+4. Place 5 µL of DNA in each well after adding adapters using a multi-channel pipette.

+5. Seal 96-well plate with adhesive film and proceed to 1b.

 ![Image of 96 well plate](96-well-plate-template-01.png)